Aliics/nameme/README.md

 SNAKE	| THIS_IS_UPPER_SNAKE_CASE
 case	| thisislowercase
 CASE	| THISISUPPERCASE
-sentence| This is a lower sentence.
+sentence| This is a lowercase sentence.
-SENTENCE| THIS IS AN UPPER SENTENCE!
+SENTENCE| THIS IS AN UPPERCASE SENTENCE!